 Since its inception in 1991, the Medicare Current Beneficiary Survey (MCBS) has served as an invaluable source of information for administering, monitoring, and evaluating the Medicare program.
-A leading source of information on Medicare and its impact on beneficiaries, the MCBS provides important data on beneficiaries that are not available in CMS administrative data and plays an essential role in monitoring and evaluating beneficiaries’ health status and health care policy.
-The MCBS collects comprehensive data on beneficiaries’ health insurance coverage, health care utilization and costs, access to care, and satisfaction with care, as well as special interest topics including drug coverage, knowledge about the Medicare program and housing characteristics.
-Data from the MCBS are used to inform many government programs and analyses, including fiscal projections produced by the Congressional Budget Office and the Medicare Payment Advisory Commission, and are published in a wide array of peer-reviewed journals.
+A leading source of information on Medicare and its impact on beneficiaries, the MCBS provides important information on beneficiaries that is not otherwise collected through operational or administrative data on the Medicare program and plays an essential role in monitoring and evaluating beneficiaries’ health status and health care policy.
+The MCBS collects comprehensive data on beneficiaries’ health insurance coverage, health care utilization and costs, access to care, and satisfaction with care, as well as special interest topics including drug coverage, knowledge about the Medicare program, and housing characteristics.
+Data from the MCBS are used to inform policy and program advancements in Medicare, including the creation of new benefits such as Medicare’s Part D prescription drug benefit.
+MCBS data and estimates are vital in the production of highly visible publications, including by the Congressional Budget Office, the Medicare Payment Advisory Commission, the Federal Interagency Forum on Aging Related Statistics, and the Centers for Medicare & Medicaid Services (CMS) Office of the Actuary, and are published in a wide array of peer-reviewed journals, including

 Designed to aid CMS in administering the Medicare program, the MCBS is distinguished by several unique features, including:

-- Linked survey-reported and administrative claims data: The MCBS collects survey-reported health care utilization and cost data and links it to Medicare Fee-for-Service claims data, providing researchers and policy analysts with more accurate and complete estimates of beneficiaries’ total health care utilization and costs than would be captured through either source alone.
+Linked self-report and administrative claims data: The MCBS collects information on sampled beneficiaries to understand their health care needs, costs, and experiences, and then links their responses to administrative claims, which provides researchers and policy analysts with more accurate and complete estimates of beneficiaries’ total health care costs and utilization.

-- Complete source of payment information: The MCBS collects survey-reported data on all sources of payment for health care costs, including sources of payment for costs not covered by Medicare (e.g., co-payments and deductibles) as well as sources of payments for services not covered by Medicare (e.g., home health care).
-MCBS data also reveal how much retiree benefits, Medigap, VA benefits and other sources of coverage cover health care costs.
+Complete source of payment information: The MCBS collects survey-reported data on all sources of payment for health care costs, including those not covered by Medicare, such as co-payments, deductibles, and uncovered services.
+MCBS data also reveal the extent to which retiree benefits, Medigap, VA benefits, and other sources of coverage address costs.

-- Medicare Advantage (MA) beneficiary data: The MCBS collects comprehensive survey-reported healthcare utilization and cost data for beneficiaries covered by Medicare Advantage, allowing researchers to analyze MA beneficiary cost and utilization data in the absence of Medicare Advantage claims data.
+Medicare Advantage (MA) beneficiary data: The MCBS collects comprehensive survey-reported health care utilization and cost data for beneficiaries covered by Medicare Advantage, allowing researchers to analyze MA beneficiary cost and utilization data in the absence of administrative claims data for MA beneficiaries.

-The MCBS data are available to users via two annual Limited Dataset (LDS) files.
-The MCBS LDS files include the Survey File (formerly referred to as the Access to Care file) and the Cost Supplement File (a modified version of what was formerly referred to as the Cost and Use file).
-The Survey File contains information on beneficiaries’ socio-demographics, health insurance coverage, self-reported health status and conditions, and responses regarding access to care and satisfaction with care.
-Survey data are supplemented by Medicare administrative data and Medicare Fee-for-Service (FFS) claims to facilitate analysis.
-The Cost Supplement File contains survey-reported data on beneficiaries’ healthcare utilization, expenditures, and sources of payment, including out-of-pocket costs and payments.
-The Cost Supplement File can be linked to the Survey File to conduct analyses on healthcare cost and utilization.
+MCBS data are available to users via two annual Limited Data Sets (LDS) – the Survey File and the Cost Supplement File.
+The Survey File contains information on beneficiaries’ demographic information, health insurance coverage, self-reported health status and conditions, and responses regarding access to care and satisfaction with care.
+Survey data are supplemented by facility (non-cost) information, Medicare administrative data, and Medicare Fee-for-Service (FFS) claims to facilitate analysis.
+The Cost Supplement File contains survey-reported data, linked with administrative data, on beneficiaries’ health care utilization, expenditures, and sources of payment, including out-of-pocket costs and payments.
+The Cost Supplement File can be linked to the Survey File to conduct analyses on health care cost and utilization.
 By linking survey-reported data in the Cost Supplement File to Medicare FFS claims data in the Survey File, data users can obtain a comprehensive picture of health services received, amounts paid, and sources of payment, including those not covered by Medicare.